MatthieuGouel/python-package-skeleton/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Type checking

-You use annotation to do static type checking with mypy :
+If you used annotations to do static type checking with mypy :

 ```
 mypy {{ cookiecutter.project_slug }}